keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 The obtained table is rather sparse because the properties of the nested `contacts` objects do not match exactly.
-For example, the `properties_number` column was created as a result of flattening the `properties.number` object that is contained only once in the response.
+For example, the `properties_number` column was created as a result of flattening the `properties.number` object that is contained in the response only once.
 Therefore the column has a single value.

 The rows in the *Contacts* table are again linked through an auto-generated key to the parent *Users* table.
 Also notice that the